 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Introduction To The Kamado Joe Pellet Joe

 Phrases such as ‘game-changer’ get thrown around a lot these days.
 However, I really do think the Pellet Joe is a game-changer for all intents and purposes for pellet grills and smokers, as its created its own product category.

 A Look Around the Pellet Joe

 They are obviously very proud of their efforts (and they should be) and have produced the video below giving a summary of the features of the Pellet Joe.

 What’s The Big Deal With Ceramic Cookers?

 Ok, so that large shiny red body of the Pellet Joe you can see in the image above is a ceramic shell and its a thick one too.

 I’ve previously written about how some pellet grills can struggle to get up to and maintain high temperatures, such as my article on which pellet grills get the hottest.

 Well, a ceramic cooker holds the heat in exceptionally well.
 Importantly, it also keeps the cold out, so you can also cook in winter with good performance.

 Small Pellet Hopper…But That’s Ok

-The pellet hopper on the Pellet Joe only holds 10lbs of BBQ wood pellets.
-Now, if you have browsed any of my previous articles summarising pellet grill/smoker features, you will know that 10lb is pretty small.
+The pellet hopper on the Pellet Joe only holds 10 lbs of BBQ wood pellets.
+Now, if you have browsed any of my previous articles summarising pellet grill/smoker features, you will know that 10 lbs is pretty small.